The Web address of this article is http://sfhelp.org/grief/basics.htm

 blocked

-family lacks the requi-sites to grieve well.
+family lacks the requisites to grieve to completion.
 If prolonged, blocked

 (incomplete) grief promotes significant personal and family stress.